 We've introduced the ability to obtain inside-out BGP visibility, using the private eBGP peer capability of our platform.
 This allows your network administrators to configure their BGP speakers to peer with our route collector, which will show the reachability of each BGP target, from the vantage point of your own networks.

 To configure your BGP speaker to interface with our collector:

 Your user must be in a role that has the Edit BGP monitors permission assigned in order to make these configuration changes.

-4. TCP MD5 - (optional) the authentication key used to establish the peering session on your router.
+- TCP MD5 Password - (optional) the authentication key used to establish the peering session on your router.

 Once you complete all the required fields, click on Request Peering.
 You will see a modal window like this:

 An email will be sent out to the recipients configured in the Notifications Tab along with configuration commands to be entered on your router.